awwsmm/subway/keycloak/README.md

 ```

 This field defines all valid URIs to which the user can be redirected after authorization.
 It exists to prevent redirection to a third party after authorization, where the authenticated user could then be impersonated.

+> TODO this will have to be changed for production, as well.

 ---